cloud-with-preetham/cloud-with-preetham/README.md

 ## 🛠️ Current Work

-- ⚙️ Building and improving **CI/CD pipelines** using Jenkins and Git
+- ⚙️ Building and improving **CI/CD pipelines** using Jenkins and GitHub Actions
 - 🐳 Containerizing applications with Docker
 - ☸️ Deploying and managing workloads on Kubernetes
 - ☁️ Practicing DevOps workflows on AWS & Azure